protocolbuffers/protobuf/README.md

 μpb (often written 'upb') is a small protobuf implementation written in C.

-upb generates a C API for creating, parsing, and serializing messages as declared in `.proto` files.  upb is heavily arena-based -- all messages always live in an arena (note: the arena can live in stack or static memory if desired).
+upb generates a C API for creating, parsing, and serializing messages as declared in `.proto` files.  upb is heavily arena-based: all messages always live in an arena (note: the arena can live in stack or static memory if desired).
 Here is a simple example: